 Market read

 The betting version of this topic starts with the board, not the prediction.
 For NFL Stale Lines 2026: How to Spot Numbers That Have Not Updated, write down the opening number, the current number, the price, the book, and the reason the market might move.
-That habit keeps CLV, spreads, totals and player props from turning into a vibes-based handicap.
+That habit keeps CLV, hold, spreads and totals from turning into a vibes-based handicap.

 Named teams matter because public demand and true team strength are not the same thing.
 Chiefs, Bills, Eagles and Lions can attract different kinds of money depending on quarterback reputation, primetime visibility, recent playoff memory, and injury headlines.
 If Christian McCaffrey, Derrick Henry, Amon-Ra St. Brown and Josh Allen are part of the handicap, decide whether the market already priced their best-case version.